geoffwa/simplelenium/README.md

 ### Run tests with Chrome or Firefox

-Even if Simplelenium supports PhantomJs out of the box and by default, tests can be run on Chrome or Firefox.
+Even if Simplerlenium supports PhantomJs out of the box and by default, tests can be run on Chrome or Firefox.

 Run tests with '-Dbrowser=chrome',  '-Dbrowser=firefox', '-Dbrowser=phantom_js' to
 choose which browser you want to use.

-If you choose `chrome`, Simplelenium will download [chromedriver](https://code.google.com/p/selenium/wiki/ChromeDriver) automatically for you.
+If you choose `chrome`, Simplerlenium will download [chromedriver](https://code.google.com/p/selenium/wiki/ChromeDriver) automatically for you.

 If you don't choose `phantomjs`, then you have to manually install Firefox or Chrome.
 Make sure you install them